maarten-dp/mimics/README.md

 ```

 # A more elaborate example
 This example won't make much sense, as Flask-SQLAlchemy plays quite nicely when it comes to having control over the local scope while still performing global actions, but I thought it was a nice example of what the library is capable of.
 Here we'll defer the creation, initialization and persisting of an SQLAlchemy model.
-Then then play it when it suits us best.
+Then play it when it suits us best.

 ```python
 # Make the handler and deferred object